knutmerket/anheituan/content/teas/2010-yongtaifu-furong-qlc.md

 ##### That's probably plenty for a company introduction.
 Onto the specific tea on offer here

 In March 2025, a Shanghai collector with a strong affinity for Yongtaifu teas posted a note announcing that he was moving abroad and needed to sell most of his collection.
 Attached to the post was a spreadsheet ([excerpt](/images/teas/2010-yongtaifu-furong-qlc/yongtaifu-excel-inventory.jpg)) with an overview of the relevant inventory, quite literally more than a ton of tea.
-I saved some screenshots and moved on, as they guy clearly stated his minimum requirements for spend amount and wasn't interested in dealing with small fish.
+Most people took note and moved on, as they guy clearly stated his minimum requirements for spend amount and wasn't interested in dealing with small fish.

 About a month later though, a vendor I know picked up a bunch of his teas, including a number of qianliangcha logs from 2010-13.